bevyengine/bevy/examples/README.md

 [Compute - Game of Life](../examples/shader/compute_shader_game_of_life.rs) | A compute shader that simulates Conway's Game of Life
 [Custom Vertex Attribute](../examples/shader/custom_vertex_attribute.rs) | A shader that reads a mesh's custom vertex attribute
-[Extended Material](../examples/shader/extended_material.rs) | A custom shader that builds on the standard material [Instancing](../examples/shader/shader_instancing.rs) | A shader that renders a mesh multiple times in one draw call [Material](../examples/shader/shader_material.rs) | A shader and a material that uses it [Material](../examples/shader/shader_material_2d.rs) | A shader and a material that uses it on a 2d mesh
+[Extended Material](../examples/shader/extended_material.rs) | A custom shader that builds on the standard material [GPU readback](../examples/shader/gpu_readback.rs) | A very simple compute shader that writes to a buffer that is read by the cpu
+[Instancing](../examples/shader/shader_instancing.rs) | A shader that renders a mesh multiple times in one draw call [Material](../examples/shader/shader_material.rs) | A shader and a material that uses it [Material](../examples/shader/shader_material_2d.rs) | A shader and a material that uses it on a 2d mesh